tomhorizon/405FinalProject/src/README.md

 # Results

-A discussion of the results.
-How did you test your system?
-How well has your system performed in these tests?

 ## Testing

 Testing took a significant amount of time as we fine-tuned the machine.
 Some of the issues we ran in to were: